By TONY SEED

 The terrorists responsible for this crime, with the prior knowledge of Washington, were two Venezuelan citizens, Jose Vazquez Garcia Hernán Ricardo Lozano, an expert at bomb-making, and Freddy Lugo, employees of a private detective agency associated with the secret police of Venezuela (DISIP), and two Cuban-Americans: Orlando Bosch and Posada Carilles, a CIA contract agent then based in Caracas – the masterminds of the crime.
 At the time, the then ruling regime in Venezuela was marked as an accomplice of a horrible crime.
 The four countries of Trinidad, Barbados, Guyana and Cuba ceded jurisdiction over the downing of the passenger plane to Venezuela.
 All four were prosecuted in Caracas for murder.
 Carriles twice “escaped” from prison in Caracas, the last time in 1985 after the secret intervention of US operatives, while awaiting a civilian trial for the crime.

-It is the bitterest irony that the anniversary occurs on the very day that the Harper government demands parliamentary approval to send military forces to another hemisphere thousands of mils away from this continent to commit aggression under the pretext of opposing terrorism, while it is silent on terrorism committed in the nearby Caribbean Sea.
+It is the bitterest irony that the anniversary occurs on the very day that the Harper government demands parliamentary approval to send military forces to another hemisphere thousands of miles away from this continent to commit aggression under the pretext of opposing terrorism, while it is silent on terrorism committed in the nearby Caribbean Sea.

 It is the bitterest irony that the Harper government designates “Islamic terrorists” as the greatest threat facing mankind, when the self-confessed engineer of this great crime, Posada Carilles, known as the Bin Laden of the Americas, languishes comfortably in Miami, Florida under U.S. protection.

 The meeting that planned the terrorism, as well as the assassination of Orlando Letelier, the former foreign minister of Chile then resident in Washington, the capital of the U.S., took place at an exclusive resort lodge owned by Falconbridge Mines in Bonao, Dominican Republic, just four months earlier on June 11, 1976.
 Falconbridge was a multinational US-owned, Canadian registered corporation, the second largest nickel monopoly in the world (after INCO) and the 18th largest corporation in Canada.
 It was owned by Texas oil interests with close links to George H. Bush and the White House.
 The whole Falcondo operation was cloaked in secrecy, preserved by a large security force run by Sacha Volman.
 Volman himself was a longtime CIA agent appointed by Falcondo as its director of labour relations six years before in 1970.